sohrab-web/language-detector-wili2018/README.md

 # language-detector-wili2018
 README — Language Detection Model
-This project contains a language detection model trained using a Naive Bayes classifier and TF-IDF text features.
+This project contains a language detection model trained using Multinomial Naive Bayes classifier and a HashingVectorizer (character-level n-grams).

 It can detect the language of:
 1.Single sentences